Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Related Work

 \textit{Passive methods:} \cite{kocsis2006discounted} proposed Discounted UCB (D-UCB). \cite{Garivier2008} suggested Sliding Window UCB (SW-UCB) and analyzed D-UCB to demonstrate that the two algorithms have a $\tilO(\sqrt{MT})$ regret bound for abruptly changing environments. \cite{besbes2014optimal} considered the case of limited variation $V$ and proposed the Rexp3 algorithm with the regret bound $\Theta(V^{1/3}T^{2/3})$. \cite{DBLP:conf/nips/WeiHL16} generalized the analysis of \cite{besbes2014optimal} to the case of intervals where each interval has limited variation. \cite{DBLP:conf/amcc/WeiS18} proposed the LM-DSEE and SW-UCB\# algorithms with a $\tilO(\sqrt{MT})$ regret bound for an abruptly changing environment.
 The latter algorithm adopts an adaptive window with a limited length.
-They also analyzed the case of a slowly changing environment and derived a regret bound of SW-UCB\#. \cite{DBLP:journals/jair/TrovoRG20} proposed the Sliding Window TS (SW-TS) algorithm and provided a $\tilO(\sqrt{MT})$ regret bound for an abruptly changing environment.
+They also analyzed the case of a slowly changing environment and derived a regret bound of SW-UCB\#. \cite{DBLP:conf/colt/ChenLLW19} proposed a very involved algorithm and stated that it can adapt to abrupt changes as well as gradual changes with a $\Theta(\min(\sqrt{MT}, V^{1/3}T^{2/3}))$ regret bound. \cite{DBLP:journals/jair/TrovoRG20} proposed the Sliding Window TS (SW-TS) algorithm and provided a $\tilO(\sqrt{MT})$ regret bound for an abruptly changing environment.
 They also provided a distribution-dependent regret bound for a gradually changing environment.

 Our approach is an active one; however, it does strikingly differ from the existing methods.
 Our algorithm does not sacrifice performance in the stationary case, whereas almost all existing NS-MAB algorithms are exclusively designed for nonstationary environments.
 In real-world settings, users may not know whether a given stream of data must be considered stationary or not.
 Similarly, the nature of the stream may also change over time.
 In such settings, our approach is advantageous, as our experiments show.
-The existing studies typically only consider the single-play MAB problem, whereas our results also hold in the more general MP-MAB setting, as in \cite{komiyama2015optimal}.

 Although the analysis that follows is quite involved, our algorithms are conceptually simple and aimed at practical use.
 In comparison, our competitors tend to require more computation and rely on parameters that are difficult to set.